FOODzee/gmpc-shufpl-plugin/README.md

 3. Do all './configure', 'make' and 'make install' as usual.
 4. cd into directory, where 'make install' put your compiled playlistsortplugin.so and playlistsortplugin.la (For me it was 'cd /usr/local/lib/gmpc/plugins/')
-5. Perform 'mv playlistsortplugin.la shufpl.la' and 'playlistsortplugin.so shufpl.so'.
+5. Perform 'mv playlistsortplugin.la shufpl.la' and 'mv playlistsortplugin.so shufpl.so'.

 P.S.